-- 1. In special flood hazard areas the Building Inspector shall determine the 100 year flood elevation in the following order of precedence according to the data available - a.
-In Zone AE, refer to the elevation data provided in the community' Flood Insurance Study and accompanying FIRM. - b.
-In Zone A the Building Inspector shall obtain, review, and reasonably utilize any 100-year flood elevation data available from any federal, state or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals). - 2.
-The Building Inspector's 100 year flood elevation determination will be used as criteria for requiring in Zone(s) A and AE that: - A. ALL new construction and substantial improvements of residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level. - B. That all new construction and substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the 100 year flood level: or together with attendant utility and sanitary facilities, shall: - 1.
+- 1. In special flood hazard areas the Building Inspector shall determine the base flood elevation in the following order of precedence according to the data available: - a.
+In Zone AE, refer to the elevation data provided in the community's Flood Insurance Study and accompanying FIRM. - b.
+In Zone A the Building Inspector shall obtain, review, and reasonably utilize any base flood elevation data available from any federal, state or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals).
+Where a base flood elevation is not available or not known for Zone A, the base flood elevation shall be determined to be at least 2 feet above the highest adjacent grade. - 2.
+The Building Inspector's base flood elevation determination will be used as criteria for requiring in Zone(s) A and AE that: - a.
+ALL new construction and substantial improvements of residential structures have the lowest floor (including basement) elevated to or above the base flood level. - b.
+That all new construction and substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the base flood level: or together with attendant utility and sanitary facilities, shall: - 1.
 Be flood proofed so that below the 100 year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - 2.
 Have structural components capable of resisting hydrostatic and hydrodynamic loads and hydrodynamic loads and the effects of buoyancy; and: - 3.
-Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - C. ALL manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level; and be securely anchored to resist floatation, collapse, or lateral movement.
+Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - c.
+ALL manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level; and be securely anchored to resist floatation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces.